graidelak/Techtest/README.md

 $ git clone https://github.com/graidelak/Techtest.git

+You can replace the ips of the boxes in the Vagrantfile for whatever you want, right now the ips are:

+10.0.0.10 dev
+10.0.0.11 testing

 Now replace the Vagranfile of your project for the one of the repository that has the configuration for the local boxes.

 After replace the Vagrantfile we are now ready to start our vagrant boxes , go to you project's folder and type: